shaightro/shaightro/README.md

 ### Hi there 👋

-I am working at Korea Asset Pricing, as Research Team Manager!
+I am working as Research Team Manager at Korea Asset Pricing Co..

 <!--
 **shaightro/shaightro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.